mgonto/restangular20-ngeurope-talk/README.md

-## Are your SPAs safe?
+## Restangular 2.0: The future and beyond

-This are the slides for the talk we're doing in Seattle Code Camp.
+This are the slides for the talk I'm doing in ngEurope.

-You can see them at http://mgonto.github.io/are-your-SPAs-safe-talk
+You can see them at http://mgonto.github.io/restangular20-ngeurope-talk

 ## Thanks